freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-03.md

 ## Description
 <section id='description'>

-paragraph (`p`) elements are used to create paragraph text on websites.
+Paragraph (`p`) elements are used to create paragraph text on websites.

 Create a paragraph (`p`) element below your `h2` element, and give it the text `Click here to view more cat photos.`